-In 2020 and 2021, Mongolia received some \$701.9 and \$280.3 million, respectively, in official development assistance.
+In 2022, Mongolia received some 284.5 million in official development assistance.
 Primary donors included Japan (\$176 million), the International Development Association (\$113 million), the Asian Development Bank (\$87 million), and the US (\$36 million).
 In 2022, the US provided some \$49.45 million in foreign assistance, primarily for health programs, peace and security, economic development, democracy, human rights, and governance, as well as education and social services.